Clear pantry bin

 cans disappear in deep cabinets

-These are role-based search paths, not final tested picks.
+These are fit-first product links, not a promise that every product is right for every kitchen.
 Check measurements and product pages before buying.

 shelf depth, bin width, door closure